-- the DNN of the MBS session, within the "dnn" attribute; and
+- the DNN of the MBS session, within the "dnn" attribute;

-- the S-NSSAI of the MBS session, within the "snssai" attribute.
+- the S-NSSAI of the MBS session, within the "snssai" attribute; and

+- if the "AreaSessPolicy" feature is supported, then the location dependent MBS session request indication within the "reqForLocDepMbs" attribute.

 2. Upon reception of the HTTP POST request from the NF service consumer: